How to Journal Your Way to Clarity with God

 The SOAP Method

-• O — Observation: What do you notice about this verse?
-What is happening in the passage?
+- O — Observation: what do you notice about it?

-• A — Application: How does this apply to your life right now?
+- A — Application: how does it apply to your life right now?

 The Question & Listen Method

 Write a question to God at the top of the page.
-Then sit in silence for 2-3 minutes.
+Then sit in silence for two or three minutes.
 Write whatever comes to mind — impressions, thoughts, verses, memories.
 Do not judge it.
 Just capture it.

 The Gratitude + Direction Method